wp-plugins/in-memoriam-light-a-candle/readme.txt

 8. See FAQ section for more shortcodes.
 9. Manage the candles from the control panel, using the menu Candles.

+If you get an error something like "An internal error occurred: 518E5D10893F9.A6B37D5.9F002051", you have to replace the existing keys for reCAPTCHA with your own keys.
+For this:

+a) Go to https://www.google.com/recaptcha/admin, register your site and get the Site key and Secret key.
+b) Replace, in shortcodes.php, the existing keys from echo recaptcha_get_html('SITE_KEY') and recaptcha_check_answer('SECRET_KEY'

 == Frequently Asked Questions ==

 = Can candles be submitted by my visitors automatically? =